 For some Massachusetts businesses, the determination of whether they are a COVID-19 Essential Service will be a straight-forward determination; for many others it will be a matter of interpretation.

 If a business provides a service that it believes is essential, yet is not explicitly designated, it may seek a designation from the Commonwealth.
-To request a designation from the State, click here.

 For a list of “COVID-19 Essential Services” in Massachusetts, click here.

 For a copy of the Executive Order, click here.

 NOTE: Because of the ever-changing COVID-19 legal environment, employers should consult with counsel for the latest developments and updated guidance on these topics.

 Visit our COVID-19 Resource Center often for up-to-date information to help you stay informed of the legal issues related to COVID-19.

 Sign up for our newsletter and get the latest to your inbox.